CDH-SC/clo3/README.md

 ## <a name=notes>Notes</a>

 1. *[**ATTENTION**] It is absolutely important at all times to understand your dependency structure. **It is important to document if a command is run with `sudo`.** It is important to understand whether Node is using a globally installed package, a package it knows to install w/ `npm install`, or if the dependency is not being tracked by node at all.*

+2. If working on a feature branch other than master, you can checkout that branch via `git checkout <branch-name>`.
+Use the '-b' flag to create a NEW branch.